|Office:||163 Alumni Arena|

 Under Torgalski’s guidance in 2011, sophomore catcher Tom Murphy was named the Mid-American Conference’s Player of the Year, the highest award earned by a Buffalo player in the modern era of the program.
 In 2012, the program put four player on the postseason All-Conference teams, nearly doubling its all-time total in one go-around.
 Tom Murphy and Matt Pollock were first teamers, while Jason Kanzler and Cameron Copping made the second team.

-In Torgalski’s tenure, 11 players have signed contracts with Major League Baseball teams, most recently in 2012 with Tom Murphy and Cameron Copping.
-Murphy was drafted in the third round by the Colorado Rockies, making him the highest UB player drafted in the modern era of the program.
+In Torgalski’s tenure, 13 players have signed contracts with Major League Baseball teams, most recently in 2014 with Mike Burke and Tyler Mautner.
+UB Standout Tom Murphy was drafted in the third round by the Colorado Rockies, making him the highest UB player drafted in the modern era of the program.
 With his selection, Murphy becomes the fourth player drafted since UB reinstated baseball for the 2000 season.
 Zach Anderson was drafted in the 29th round by the Toronto Blue Jays in 2009, Mike Folli was drafted in the 42nd round by the St. Louis Cardinals in 2007, and Joe Mihalics was drafted in the 34th round of the 2005 draft by the New York Mets.
 Copping signed with the Mariners just a week after his battery mate Murphy, becoming the 11th player to sign a MLB contract under Torgalski’s leadership.

 Other past free agent signees from UB include 2008 graduate Steve Geltz, who currently pitches in the Tampa Bay minor league system, and 2010 graduate Chaz Mye signed with the Oakland A’s.
 Geltz was recently called up in 2012 while playing for the Los Angeles Angels, making him the first Bulls to reach the majors since Joe Hesketh finished his major league career in 1994.